Start here

 Two field names that look reasonable are deliberately rejected:

 dry_run— the broadcast policy is fixed per deploy on this endpoint.
-Sendingdry_run: truewill not gate the anchor; we 400 so you notice rather than burning sats on a probe.chunk_merkle— not yet supported on/api/v1/anchors; standard mode binds only the singlebyte_exactcommitment.
-Use the/notarizemultipart form (browser path) for chunk_merkle proofs in the meantime.
+Sendingdry_run: truewill not gate the anchor; we 400 so you notice rather than accidentally creating an anchor while testing.- Asymmetry to note: the

 A holder disclosing one anchor to an auditor can’t say this is the only one I created on their own word.
-The matter (the namespace each receipt files under) is the unit the operator’s API key controls; an auditor with read scope on that key can list every anchor — current and soft-deleted — the matter has ever contained:
+The folder (the namespace each proof files under) is the unit the operator’s API key controls; an auditor with read scope on that key can list every anchor — current and soft-deleted — the folder has ever contained:

 Returns anchor_count